Working with Bitbucket

 You can merge the baseline changes of the source branch with the target branch in the following ways:

-- Click the Merge button on the Merge branches page in the Test Manager (enabled only after all conflicts have been resolved).
+- Click the Merge button on the Compare and merge branches page in the Test Manager (enabled only after all conflicts have been resolved).
 This operation is independent of any merge process in Git and occurs immediately, even if the Bitbucket merge was not done.

 - Merge the Bitbucket pull request as usual.
 This first merges the Git files and, once this has completed successfully, Eyes is notified that it should merge the visual UI test baselines.